AdobeDocs/commerce-knowledge-base.en/help/how-to/general/change-email-address-on-magento-account.md

 Send an email to Grp-magento-HelpCenterLoginIssues@adobe.com requesting to merge the accounts.

-### **Case II:**
+### Case II:

 Changing the email address for a user who currently does not have their own account at <https://account.adobe.com>

 <u>Solution</u>

-If you have access to the mailbox of the [Current Owner email], please reset the password for [Current Owner email] following these instruction:
+If you have access to the mailbox of the [Current Owner email], please reset the password for [Current Owner email] following the [instructions here](https://helpx.adobe.com/manage-account/using/change-or-reset-password.html).

 1. Locate the password reset link sent to the Current Owner's mailbox with instructions.
 1. Set a new password and change the email to [New Owner email].
-1. Navigate to IMS Account to log in with the new email and set up the password.
+1. Navigate to the [IMS Account](https://account.adobe.com/) to log in with the new email and set up the password.
-1. After the email address and password change, navigate to <https://account.magento.com> to log in using the [New Owner email].
+1. After changing the email address and password, navigate to [Magento.com](https://account.magento.com) to log in using the [New Owner email].

 However, if you don't have access to emails sent to [Current Owner email], follow these steps: